Jack Pine Planting Day 2025:

 warm.
 Newly planted trees don't like

-it if it gets too warm and dry before they've established their roots.
+it if it gets too warm and dry before

 WE NEED YOUR HELP TO MAKE JPPD A SUCCESS